CRM Definition –

 - Increase employee satisfaction

-- Improving master data quality
+- Improve master data quality

-- Quick visit preparation
+- Faster visit preparation and effective visit planning

-- Complete, clear reporting
+- Set up complete, clear reporting

 New CRM Definition: Empathetic CRM